-• Information on purchased steam or heat from an individual Combined Heat and Power plant (CHP) can be acquired by consulting the office's purchasing records (amount of steam/heat purchased) and/or by contacting office building management.
+Formation on purchased steam or heat from an individual Combined Heat and Power plant (CHP) can be acquired by consulting the office's purchasing records (amount of steam/heat purchased) and/or by contacting office building management.
 If the office purchased fuel for generators that are owned by UNFPA, the office is asked to enter information within the "Generators" category instead.
-Where steam figures are missing a data gap is marked.
+Where steam figures or generator fuel figures are missing a data gap is marked.